bloodyteabiscuts/bloodytea/README.md

 interact with caution: pt fandoms in general except historical ones, fruitcake shippers, roblox cosplayers unless i int first, ROBLOX FANDOMS IWEC UNLESS G&B. mcyt / args , plz iwecaution unless friend

 interact: g&b cosplayers, friends. idc if u int if ure not in it, pls dont be in the full dni

+.

+byi:

+um i can be weird or unstable a lot, ponytown gives me dread when i play it... please int unless im on a difftab i think

+im chatty a lot, but when im overwhelmed/too emotional (extremely angry, sad, irritable) i can feel less verbal..... ok?

+um if u call me she i will flame u except friends ok? idc if ur a friend infact i encourage it a bit, only occasianlly

+im so haooy to be friends with you oh fod please be my friend yes we ca talk to eachotehr yes we can call ill do anything for friends ithink

 </details>